Red Teaming Quickstart (No-Code)

 4. Click Save

-You can now edit vulnerabilities, attacks, and add or update priorities anytime in the framework configuration page.
+You can edit vulnerabilities, attacks, and priorities anytime from the framework configuration page.

 3